malissaromero/project_two_developer_tips/README.md

 2. The user should be able to create a post.
 3. The user should be able to edit their posts.
 4. The user should be able to delete their posts.
-5. The user should be able to create a comment on a post.
-6. The user should be able to edit their comment.
-7. The user should be able to delete their comment.
-8. The user should be able to sign in.
+5. The user should be able to sign in.
-9. The user should be able to sign out.
+6. The user should be able to sign out.

 Silver Level